duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/42_il_sim_dagger.md

 * Map randomization.
 * Domain randomization.
-* Better selection than random when switching between expert/learner actions.
+* Better selection than random when switching between expert and learner actions.
 * Balancing the loss between going straight and turning.
 * Change the task from linear and angular speed to left and right wheel velocities.
 * Improving the teacher.